 Date Basis Action(s) Taken Summary Status 8/22/2022 Race CP alleges RSP bus operator of #1809 required her Open to insert \$10 bill at Mass.
 Ave. stop in front of CVS in order to board, but let everyone else on the bus for free.
 CP and 11 y.o. daughter did not board.
 8/22/2022 National Origin Investigated - No Cause CP alleges RSP got out of her seat and said to a Closed customer "learn English, if you are going to live here you need to speak English."
 CP also alleges RSP's voice was "raised and very unkind."
-8/23/2022 Race CP alleges a problem with a transaction was Open racially motivated.
-8/27/2022 Race CP alleges the bus operator, near 77 Mass Ave Open headed to Harvard, yelled at him to go to the back of the bus, and smirked and laughed at him when he unboarded, on the basis of race.
-8/29/2022 Race, National CP alleges RSP acted "condescending" and Open Origin "mean" towards customers who were not White or spoke with an accent.
-8/30/2022 Race CP alleges bus operator for the 89 bus in Davis Open Square opened the door and let a woman in, but would not do the same for CP on the basis of race.
-9/1/2022 National Origin CP alleges RSP attacked CP on the bus; that CP Open - was the only one attacked and the only Asian person present.
+8/23/2022 Race CP alleges a problem with a transaction was Open racially motivated. - - 8/27/2022 Race CP alleges the bus operator, near 77 Mass Ave Open headed to Harvard, yelled at him to go to the · back of the bus, and smirked and laughed at him when he unboarded, on the basis of race.
+8/29/2022 Race, National CP alleges RSP acted "condescending" and Open -, -, - Origin "mean" towards customers who were not White or spoke with an accent.
+8/30/2022 Race CP alleges bus operator for the 89 bus in Davis Open 0,00,000 Square opened the door and let a woman in, but - - would not do the same for CP on the basis of race.
+9/1/2022 National Origin CP alleges RSP attacked CP on the bus; that CP Open , , The second of th was the only one attacked and the only Asian - - person present.
 Alleges this took place between Brookline Village and Coolidge Corner on Bus 66, "Bus Code 1910."
-9/12/2022 Unknown: Administrative Closure CP alleges RSP, a female, yelled at CP and asked Closed investigator will her to pay but not other passengers that got on seek additional from Boston University.
+9/12/2022 Unknown: Administrative Closure CP alleges RSP, a female, yelled at CP and asked Closed -, , - investigator will her to pay but not other passengers that got on seek additional from Boston University.
 In follow-up complaint of information when same day, CP seems to complain that all rides the investigation should be free, not just some passengers, because commences of the shutdown.
-9/12/2022 Race/Color CP alleges RSP told her she couldn't talk on the Open phone b/c she "didn't feel like hearing me" and - said there were "multiple people of her skin color" who were loud and not yelled at.
-9/13/2022 Race/Color CP alleges RSP, a White employee at the fare Open 9/13/2022 , gate, harrassed CP for going through the gate behind others, as others were doing.
+9/12/2022 Race/Color CP alleges RSP told her she couldn't talk on the Open , phone b/c she "didn't feel like hearing me" and ' said there were "multiple people of her skin color" who were loud and not yelled at.
+9/13/2022 Race/Color CP alleges RSP, a White employee at the fare Open 5, 15, 2022 1.466/ 60101 gate, harrassed CP for going through the gate J PC// behind others, as others were doing.
 CP said she tapped her card.
-CP alleges "[a]ll MBTA employees see others, blacks and browns, bunches of family members, going through the gates for free, and say nothing."
-9/14/2022 Race, National CP alleges RSP racially profiled on bus 1120 on the Open Origin SL3 route by offering to let her pay a reduced open יישייט fare.
+CP alleges "[a]ll MBTA employees see others, blacks and browns, bunches of family members, going through the 9/14/2022 Pace Mational gates for free, and say nothing."
+CP alleges RSP racially profiled on bus 1120 on the Open J/ 14/ 2022 Race, National Open Origin SL3 route by offering to let her pay a reduced fare.
 She identified Cape Verdean, among other races/national origins.

-Race, color, CP alleges he "received racist death threats and 0.000 national aviain Open national origin was harassed, intimidated and stalked home by a group of white-european males and females as well as Hispanics" while using Green Line.
-He Race (White) CP alleges RSP told CP to get off the bus for Open Race Open • be stopping at tryde Park.
-Race CP alleges RSP didn't want to stop for a Black Open male on the basis of race.
-Race CP alleges RSP closed the Orange Line doors when Open she tried to board at Jamaica Plain, though -
+Race, color, mace, color, CP alleges he "received racist death threats and Open national origin was harassed, intimidated and stalked home by a group of white-european males and females as well as Hispanics" while using Green Line.
+He alleges they stated "nobody likes you or your people, nobody wants to look like you, and your Tr 1 - English by the individuals.
+Race (White) CP alleges RSP told CP to get off the hus for Open Trace (Winter) Орен